Eldeston/Super-Duper-Vanilla/README.md

    See all available releases [here](https://github.com/Eldeston/Super-Duper-Vanilla/releases), and get the latest build [here](https://github.com/Eldeston/Super-Duper-Vanilla/archive/refs/heads/master.zip), this build will always be the latest build by default.
 Latests builds and pre-release versions are expected to be unstable, please report any issues or bugs anytime.
 Feedback is much appreciated.

 ## Official CurseForge Page
    Super Duper Vanilla just happen to be on CurseForge!
-Stable and latest releases will be available there.
+Stable and latest releases will always be available there.
 Check it out [here](https://www.curseforge.com/minecraft/customization/super-duper-vanilla-shaders) and show your support by clicking on one of the download links there!

-# NOTICE
-   For expected results, please make sure to extract/unzip the downloaded zipped file, otherwise things may break.

 ## About creator
    Try out my other shader for Minecraft Bedrock, ESTN Shaders, on McpeDL!